alb3rtov/ARSE/README.md

 Apartment Rental Search Engine (ARSE) makes it easy to search for cheap rentals in an particular area and at a price specified by the user.
 A XLSX file is automatically generated with the information extracted from the selected websites.

 ## Requeriments
-Use `pip install -r requeriments.txt` to install all the required modules.
+Use next command to install all the required modules.

+    pip install -r requeriments.txt

 ## Install Tkinter
 ### Windows
 Installing _python3_ from <a href="https://www.python.org/" target="_blank">**python.org**</a> will automatically install Tcl/Tk, which of course, is needed by Tkinter.

 ### Linux
-Debian/Ubuntu distributions:
+For Debian/Ubuntu distributions use the command:

-Use the command `sudo apt-get install python3-tk`
+    sudo apt-get install python3-tk

 For more information visit **[the official Tk website](https://tkdocs.com/tutorial/install.html)**